Gobi Manchurian step-by-step recipe with video and photos.

 Use vegetable stock to make the Manchurian gravy instead of water.
 While water can also be used, making the gravy with vegetable stock makes gives the best taste to the gravy.

 Choose the right cauliflower.
 The cauliflower florets should be compact and the leaves must be green and crisp.

 While cauliflower is the main vegetable in this dish, adding onion, carrots and capsicum give a great texture and crunch to the dish.
 Make sure they are chopped finely and are stir-fried briefly so they retain their crunch.

-I use dark soy sauce to make Gobi Manchurian which gives the dish its deep colour.
+I use dark soy sauce to make this dish which gives the dish its deep colour.
 However, you may use light soy sauce or a mix of both.

 Soy sauce is quite salty.
 So adjust the salt level accordingly.